beau1399/arensee/README.md

 ```
    <Sprite sprite={this.props.sprite} pixelSize={Constants.SpritePixelSize} letterToColor={Constants.LetterToColor} />
 ```
-The Piece component is, in turn, contained by component "Board":
+The Piece component is, in turn, contained by component "Board," which emits a React fragment containing Pieces:
 ```
 //
 // Component "Board"